 Reading to your child

 Reading to your child gives them an array of vocabulary.
 This treasure of words, it turns out, is really important on all levels of education – reading, writing, and communication.
-Because spelling of the English language does not translate exactly with its phonetics, when a child goes to read, the more vocabulary they have, the easier it is for the child to learn the word.
+When a child goes to read, the more vocabulary they have, the easier it is for the child to learn the word.
 Reading is also instrumental in a child learning to write well.
 It helps build sentence structure, helps form metaphors, and gives them that treasure of words to pull from.
 But aside all the technical aspects of reading aloud, reading with your child creates a bond with you, the reader.
 It creates a comfortable, sacred space that your child can come back to again and again, even when you are not there, simply by picking up a book.
 This bond and love of reading is what will motivate a child to read for themselves later.

 The books change as your children grow, but the method is the same – still reading.
 In recent year there has been a read aloud movement – Read Aloud Revival.
 My oldest is in high school, and we still read together, and we listen to audiobooks together as well.
 Part of this is the connection it brings us.
 We love reading together, but part of it is my personal academic goals for my child.
 When we read together it prompts all kinds of discussion during the book.
 We can pause and discuss a certain metaphor or imagery that we find interesting, talk about the author’s style, or the plot twist.
 In addition the best ways to learn vocabulary is to hear and read it several times over, so the books we read are mostly those just a little beyond my children’s reading skills, but that not every book.
 Some books are just for the fun of reading together.
 We usually have at least one family read aloud going, and sometimes a read aloud in addition for each child.
 Reading aloud is a great way to connect and to nurture a love for great literature.